tock/book/src/course/thread-net/comms-app.md

 To facilitate wireless communication, Tock provides an IEEE 802.15.4 network stack.
-IEEE 802.15.4 (hence forth abbreviated 15.4) is a physical (PHY) and media access control (MAC) specification that is purpose built for low-rate wireless personal area networks.
+IEEE 802.15.4 (hence forth abbreviated 15.4) is a physical (PHY) and media access control (MAC) specification that is purpose-built for low-rate wireless personal area networks.
 As such, 15.4 is harmonious with Tock's use case as an embedded operating system for resource constrained devices.